calicorob/calicorob/README.md

 * I like to write on [Medium](https://medium.com/@robert.art.currie) about my side projects.
 * I participate in [Kaggle](https://www.kaggle.com/robertcurrie) competitions and community whenever I can.
 * When i'm not crunching numbers, I enjoy working out, golfing and curling.

+## Contact
+I can be reached at robert.art.currie@gmail.com.